I would like to share some of these experiences with you through my Art below.

 Contact their Newsdesk on 01926 457777 or email: firstname.lastname@example.org

-Warwick Court House oil painting portrayed at night with the Thomas Oken Tea Rooms bathed in moonlight from above.
+Warwick Court House oil painting portrayed at night with the Thomas Oken Tea Rooms bathed in moonlight.

-The original painting was completed in 2014 and donated to the Court House in September 2014
+The original oil painting was completed in 2014 and donated to the Court House in September 2014

 The Court House painting, was commissioned by a Mr Nigel Grainger, former pupil at Warwick School (see image below) and spouse of the Mayor of Warwick 2014.